-Harris’ work grew out of frustration he encountered originally as a student, when he set out to profile the history of African American graphic designers, and found an utter dearth of academic resources profiling the work of African American in that field.
-His research would lead him to Cornell, then Chicago and eventually to his current position as a teaching fellow at the Maryland Institute College of Art.
+Harris’ work grew out of the frustration he encountered when he set out to profile the history of African American graphic designers.
+Instead of finding the information he needed to continue, he was met with a concerning lack of academic resources chronicling the work of black designers.
+His subsequent research led him to Cornell, Chicago, and eventually to his current position as a teaching fellow at the Maryland Institute College of Art.

 We were fortunate to catch up with Jerome on Social Design Insights between exhibitions and he walked us through the genesis of the project as well as his ongoing research.
 Have a listen.